rusio/testable-services/README.md

 Targeting a component in the test goes through a whole group of classes.
 In a way such tests are more coarse-grained than unit tests and cover longer paths.
 One advantage of this approach is that tests are not overly sensitive to refactorings within the component as long as the component's API remains stable.
 A disadvantage compared to fine-grained unit tests is the lack of precise control over the smaller units and over the exceptional paths.

-A notable difference of the dependency-inverted design compared to a conventional split with straight dependencies manifests itself in the location of the interfaces RequestHandler and ResponseHandler.
-They are both defined in the core component.
-This is not quite intuitive at first sight, but eliminates the need for the core component to be dependent on the satellite components, making it easily testable without them.
+An important difference dependency inversion compared to a conventional split with straight dependencies manifests itself in the location of the interfaces CommandHandler and EventHandler.
+They are both defined and deployed with the core component.
+This is not quite intuitive at first sight, but it is the key factor to make the core component independent of the satellite components, making it testable without them.

 Implementation